 Continue to protect yourself from frostbite and hypothermia by wearing warm, loose-fitting, lightweight clothing in several layers.
 Stay indoors, if possible.

-You may want to go to a public shelter if you won't be able to stay warm during the day or overnight.
-You may consider going if your home loses power or heat for more than a few hours.
+You may want to go to a public shelter if you won't be able to stay warm overnight.
+You could consider going during the day if your home loses power or heat for beyond a few hours.
 The American Red Cross Emergency App provides up-to-date information on open public shelters and weather information.

 - Bring any personal items that you would need to spend the night (such as toiletries and medicines).